mjhoffmeister/blog/_jacob_cycle/2024-03-04-jacob-steals-esaus-blessing.md

 his offering, so he rose up against his brother (*ahi*,) killed (*yaharge*) him, and was cursed from the ground.
 He was told he would be a wanderer on the earth (*arets*.)
 Esau would live away from the richness of the earth (*arets*) and wanted to kill (*ahargah*) his brother (*ahi*.)
-Rebekah tells Jacob to flee and stay in Haran until Esau’s anger (*hamat*, literally “heat”) turns away from him.
+Rebekah tells Jacob to flee and stay in Haran until Esau's anger (*hamat*, literally “heat”) turns away from him.

+However, he's further shown as a character deserving sympathy by linking his response to Jacob's theft of the birthright to God's response to the evil of humanity in Genesis 6.[^18] Yahweh regretted (*yinnakhem*, root *nkhm*) creating humans.
+It grieved him in his heart (*lib*,) so he planned their end.
+Esau said to himself/in his heart (*lib*) that he would kill Jacob to comfort himself (*mitnakhem*, root *nkhm*.)
+More connections to the flood story are made when Jacob returns to the land and faces Esau (see [Part 11](jacob-encounters-angels-at-mahamaim.html).)

-Literally, Rebekah directs Jacob to stay with Laban for “a few days”.[^18] The consequences of the deception will be more than she or Jacob anticipate.
-Jacob is away for 20 years and Rebekah will never see him again.[^19]
+Literally, Rebekah directs Jacob to stay with Laban for "a few days."[^19] The consequences of the deception will be more than she or Jacob anticipate.
+Jacob is away for 20 years and Rebekah will never see him again.[^20]

 ### Rebekah and Isaac